Journeying to health and higher consciousness

 When I moved to Kentucky, I meditated for a while at the Shambala Center, attended the Unity Church where I arranged for some Insight Meditation teachers to present a class on vipassana for six weeks and then sat with a local vipassana group for a little over a year.
 At the same time I studied for about two years with a Hopi Elder.

-Other teachers whose workshops I’ve gotten to attend for a day or two: the late Brugh Joy, Richard Moss, Venerable Kendra Rinpoche, Jean Houston, Goswami Kriyananda.
+Other teachers whose workshops I’ve gotten to attend for a day or two: the late Brugh Joy, Richard Moss, Venerable Kendra Rinpoche, Jean Houston, Goswami Kriyananda, Panache Desai.

 Around 2000 I started teaching workshops on various spiritual topics from “The Journey to Peace” to “Being Positive in the Moment” and “Right Speech” and also taught hatha yoga.

-That’s 25+ years of the journey in a nutshell.
-I’m not a master but in those years I’ve learned a lot, studied and contemplated and practiced a lot and I think I have some wisdom to share… I hope I can help somebody.
+That’s 35+ years of the journey in a nutshell.
+I’m not a master but in those years I’ve learned a lot, studied and contemplated and practiced a lot, and I think I have some wisdom to share… I hope I can help somebody.

 Related articles